Do you know what most productivity “experts” hope you’ll never find out?

 - Ever spent a busy day filled with distractions — answering emails and putting out fires — and walked away feeling like you finished nothing?
 I’ll show you how to stay productive and eliminate distractions (covered in Part 6)

-This guide includes HD videos, downloadable worksheets, lessons from the world’s leading experts on behavioral change, and much, much more.
+This free guide includes HD videos, downloadable worksheets, lessons from the world’s leading experts on behavioral change, and much, much more.

 So check it out.
 Try out the techniques.
 And enjoy the results you get for the rest of your life.